Scouring the internet for reliable information about the best diet for diabetes may leave you feeling confused.

 - aspartame, which you should avoid if you have phenylketonuria

 - acesulfame potassium (acesulfame-K)

-The ADA still recommends using artificial sweeteners in place of sugar to help sweeten foods without adding a lot of carbs.
-Keep in mind that some artificial sweeteners still add a small amount of carbs to your diet, so you’ll need to keep track of how much you use.
+Additionally, some artificial sweeteners will still add a small number of carbs to your diet, so you’ll need to keep track of how much you use.

 Diabetes can be a challenging condition to manage at first, but it gets much easier when you have all the facts and nutrition information.